-Cash Equivalents primarily consist of one money market mutual fund at August 31, 2022 and 2021 which are high quality, liquid, fixed income assets with a maturity of less than one year.
+Cash Equivalents primarily consist of one money market mutual fund at August 31, 2025 and 2024 which are high quality, liquid, fixed income assets with a maturity of less than one year.

-Global Public Equities consist of two mutual funds and eight alternative investments at August 31, 2022 and 2021, respectively, which are intended to be the primarily driver of growth, in terms of total return, for the portfolio.
+Global Public Equities consist of two mutual funds and six alternative investments at August 31, 2025 and 2024, which are intended to be the primarily driver of growth, in terms of total return, for the portfolio.
 Such investments can include but are not limited to global equities, domestic equities, international equities, emerging markets equities, long-biased equity hedge funds, and other investments expected to earn equity like return over a Market Cycle.
 They can include structures such as separate accounts, mutual funds, commingled funds, and limited partnerships.

-Investment Grade Bonds consist of investments with one fund manager at August 31, 2022 and 2021, investing in individual securities and one mutual fund and one alternative investment at August 31, 2022 and 2021.
+Investment Grade Bonds consist of investments with one fund manager at August 31, 2025 and 2024, investing in individual securities and one alternative investment at August 31, 2025 and 2024.
 These investments are intended to be a source of capital in an economic contraction.
 Such investments should be liquid, expected to generally maintain their value, and can include but are not limited to domestic fixed income, international fixed income, and emerging markets debt instruments.
 They can include structures such as separate accounts, mutual funds and commingled funds.

-Diversifiers consist eleven funds at August 31, 2022 and 2021, which are intended to provide strong risk-adjusted returns with low equity correlation, in order to moderate the volatility of the portfolio and provide additional year-to-year stability in market values.
+Diversifiers consist of ten funds at August 31, 2025 and 2024, which are intended to provide strong risk-adjusted returns with low equity correlation, in order to moderate the volatility of the portfolio and provide additional year-to-year stability in market values.
 Such investments can include but are not limited to event-driven hedge funds, global macro, long/short equity, long/short credit, and multi-asset class strategies.